Robert Legorreta

-Robert Legorreta (born September 15, 1952), known by performance name Cyclona, is an American performance artist.
+Robert Legorreta (born September 15, 1952), known by his performance name Cyclona, is an American performance artist.
 He is known for disruptive public performances that often expressed radical political views on gender roles and sexuality during the Chicano Civil Rights Movement.
 He was a participant in the East Los Angeles artist group Asco.
 He retired from performance in 2004.

 Early life

 Legorreta was born in El Paso, Texas in 1952 to a working class family of Mexican and Basque heritage.
 As an infant, his family moved to East Los Angeles, into a Mexican American community.
 Legorreta attended Garfield High School in East Los Angeles in the late 1960s, where he sang in the glee club.
 As a teenager, he participated in activist protests including the East L.A. walkouts in 1968, a student-led protest against sub-standard conditions and racism in the public education system in East L.A. and the Chicano Moratorium Against the Vietnam War.
 At Garfield High School, Legorreta participated in classmate Harry Gamboa Jr'.s art collective "Tree People," and joined the Chicano art group "Doc’s People", which was composed of visual artists, musicians, and performers who were connected to other young artists in East L.A., including Mundo Meza who became a close friend and collaborator.
 His classmates included future members of the art group Asco.